ctminime/QB_Migrate_to_Linux/README.md

 **4/25/2021 - Over 200 lines now.
 Getting close to being done.**

+**5/19/2021 - UHG, tonight was my 1st chance to work on this in almost a month.
+I have it fully functional now but there are 1 or 2 things I want to improve.
+If I can't get to it in the next week or so, I will upload it as it is along with an updated readme.**

 This is my first program fresh out of a 1 week course.
 So, it is probably a little crude.
 Written for Python 3.7.